 The preparation of this comprehensive plan has been partially funded with a grant from the Chester County Vision Partnership Program (VPP), a program developed to help implement Landscapes, the Chester County Comprehensive Plan.
-The West Goshen Township Comprehensive Plan is therefore expected to, and does, comply with the goals and recommendations of Landscapes2 by advancing an urban form of development in areas adjoining to West Chester Borough and a suburban development in the remainder of the Township with natural resource corridors protected throughout.
+The West Goshen Township Comprehensive Plan is therefore expected to, and does, comply with the goals and recommendations of Landscapes3 by advancing urban development in areas adjoining West Chester Borough; a suburban center in the US 202, PA 3 and Paoli Pike corridors; and suburban development in the remainder of the Township with natural resource corridors protected throughout.